v. for·ti·fied, for·ti·fy·ing, for·ti·fies

 a.
 To strengthen and secure (a position) with fortifications.

 c.
-To impart physical strength or endurance to; invigorate.
+To impart physical strength or endurance to; invigorate: felt fortified by a good night's sleep.

 d.
 To give emotional, moral, or mental strength to; encourage: Prayer fortified us during our crisis.

-e.
-To strengthen or enrich (food, for example), as by adding vitamins.
+2. To enrich (food, for example), as by adding vitamins.

 To build fortifications.